A local Lorentzian Ferrand-Obata theorem for conformal vector fields: Introduction

+Then $h \in [\left.g\right|_U]$ is invariant under the local flow of $Y$.
+Thus the content of Theorem \ref{thm.local.lichnerowicz} is the inessentiality around singularities of $Y$, that is, around points where $Y_p = 0.$ At these points, the conclusion says that $Y$ is locally isometric for a metric in the conformal class.
+Local Killing fields of a metric are linearizable via the exponential map of the metric.
+A corollary of Theorem \ref{thm.local.lichnerowicz}, which can be compared to \cite[Thm 1.3]{fm.champsconfs}, is :

-\begin{corollary} Let $(M,g)$ be a closed, real-analytic Lorentzian manifold of dimension $\geq 3$, and let $Y$ be a conformal vector field on $M$.
-If a singular point of $Y$ has nontrivial conformal distortion, then $(M,g)$ is conformally flat. \end{corollary}
+\begin{corollary} Let $(M,g)$ be a closed, real-analytic Lorentzian manifold of dimension $\geq 3$, and suppose that $(M,g)$ is not conformally flat.
+Let $Y$ be a conformal vector field on $(M,g)$ and $p \in M$ a singularity of $Y$.
+Then $Y$ is analytically linearizable and has trivial conformal distortion at $p$.
+In particular, $Y$ is analytically conjugate in a neighborhood of $p$ to a Killing vector field of Minkwoski space. \end{corollary}